bethChris/MiniProjects/Java/BugManaging/README.md

 # Bug Manager
 This is the start of a small bug managing application.
-The goal of this is to refresh myself on a variety of concepts but focus on java logging
+The goal of this is to refresh myself on a variety of concepts but focus on SQL basics, API creation, and Java applications.

 The outline of the project is as follows: